dmx-systems/dmx-documentation/docs/user.rst

 The detail panel offers lots of features to explore your data so here is an in-depth introduction to the detail panel.

-The detail panel can only be opened if you have selected an item on the map and it will stay open as long as you have a selected item.
+The detail panel can only be opened if you have selected an item on the map and it will stay open as long as you have selected an item.

 .. _user-detail-panel-the-info-tab: